Best Things to Do in Merida Mexico: Your Curated Travel Guide

 Merida, just like the whole Yucatán Peninsula has a hot, tropical climate with consistent day temperatures of over 26°C/78°F all year round.
 Yucatan however, unlike the Riviera Maya doesn’t have a sea breeze to keep temperatures down so temperatures in Merida and other towns in Yucatan feel much hotter than Tulum or Playa del Carmen.
 The hottest time to visit is in April and May where temperatures soar to 38°C/100°F and exploring gets difficult.
 We visited in April and to be honest at times the heat really was unbearable.

-The rainy seasons runs from May until October where strong showers can quickly inundate the streets even though most showers come and go and there are opportunities for exploring in between.
+The rainy season runs from May until October where strong showers can quickly inundate the streets even though most showers come and go and there are opportunities for exploring in between.

 The best time to visit is during the winter high season (Dec-February) when temperatures are at their lowest of about 29°C/84°F during the day yet days are dry and sunny.
 Alternatively October, November and March are good alternatives.